seanf316/P2-Movie-Buff-Or-Bluff/README.md

 - To my amazing wife Denise who has supported me every day and kept me motivated while I have been spending long hours studying and building the site she had to look after and entertain our 5-year-old son so I think I had an easier time of it.
 - My son Alex for always making me laugh when I'm tired from a long night of study/coding.
+- To my sister Mari for all the help she provided testing on all the Apple devices.
 - To my family and friends - for being a great support and providing a lot of the user testing for me.
 - To my mentor Daisy Mc Girr, we have only had a few sessions together but she has been a huge help to me.
 - My class mates Sean Johnston & Victoria Traynor for reviewing and testing my Project throughout the course.